Nesco VS-02 Review

-For this metric, we compared the thickness and the corresponding strength of the heat seal created by each product, the speed at which it seals different types of food, the number of bags it could seal in a row, and if the internal bag pressure changed when you manually triggered the machine to start sealing the bag, rather than waiting for it to do it automatically.
+For this metric, we compared the thickness and the corresponding strength of the heat seal created by each product, the speed at which it sealed different types of food, and the number of bags it could pack in a row.
+We also noted if the internal bag pressure changed when you manually triggered the machine to start sealing the bag, rather than waiting for it to do it automatically.

-Our next round of evaluations for these kitchen appliances focused on how easy each one is to use, which accounts for 30% of the final score.
-We looked at how easy it is to clean each product, if there is an easy way to store extra quilted vacuum bags, the overall size and weight of each product, how responsive the controls are, and if there is a locking lid, as well as if there are any extra accessory pump attachments for sealing things besides bags.
-The Nesco did a little better than the average product, receiving a 6 out of 10 for its efforts.
+Our next round of evaluations for these kitchen appliances focused on general ease of use.
+We evaluate how easy it is to clean each product, check if there is an easy way to store extra quilted vacuum bags, measure the overall size and weight, gauge how responsive the controls are, and check if there is a locking lid.
+We also considered any extra accessory pump attachments for sealing things besides bags.
+The Nesco scored average, but it earned some bonus points by having a convenient location to store bags and an integrated cutter.